 This command saves the switch configuration to a host file.
-The upload process uses either FTP (File Transfer Protocol) or the RSHD protocol (TCP service 514).
-Both of these services are widely available on Unix hosts, but less so on Windows hosts.
+The upload process uses either File Transfer Protocol (FTP) or the RSHD protocol (TCP service 514).
+Both of these services are widely available on UNIX hosts, but less so on Windows hosts.

-On Microsoft Windows NT, the FTP server may have to be installed from the distribution media and enabled, or on Windows NT or Microsoft Windows 9x there are several good freeware and shareware FTP servers available.
+On Microsoft Windows NT, the FTP server may have to be installed from the distribution media and enabled.
+There are several good freeware and shareware FTP servers available for Windows NT or Windows 9x.

-The two utilities supplied for RSHD, Rshd.exe and Cat.exe, currently do not support uploads, only downloads.
+The two utilities supplied for RSHD, RSHD.EXE and CAT.EXE, currently do not support uploads, only downloads.
 Therefore, in a Windows environment, FTP must be used and the FTP server must be running before an upload can occur.

-The command may be invoked without any parameters, in which case the user is prompted for input, including choice or FTP or RSHD.
-If invoked with three parameters RSHD is used, otherwise presence of the fourth parameter (FTP password) selects FTP.
+The command may be invoked without any parameters, in which case the user is prompted for input, including choice of FTP or RSHD.
+If invoked with three parameters, RSHD is used; otherwise, presence of the fourth parameter (FTP password) selects FTP.

-Figure 3-1 shows a generic example of the configuration command.
+Figure 3-1 shows a generic example of the configUpload command.

-'''

-switch:admin>configUpload

-Server Name or IP Address [host]:

-IP Address for Server:

-User Name [user]:

-File Name [config.txt]:

-Protocol (RSHD or FTP) [rshd]:
+switch:admin>configUpload Server Name or IP Address [host]: IP Address for Server: User Name [user]: File Name [config.txt]: Protocol (RSHD or FTP) [rshd]:

-'''